mandt-lab/improving-inference-for-neural-image-compression/ans-coder/README.md

 ## Known Issues

 - The Python/Rust interface includes some copying that isn't strictly necessary but it makes the implementation a bit simpler.
-  At the moemnt, this is not an issue since entropy coding is not the computational bottleneck in current our use cases.
+  At the moment, this is not an issue since entropy coding is not the computational bottleneck in current our use cases.
 - It would also be nicer if, instead of passing an out-parameter to `copy_compressed`, the method could just instantiate a new numpy array, write to it, and then return it (passing ownership to Python's garbage collector).